Nancy Pelosi Brands Donald Trump And Republicans ‘Enemies Of The State’

 Trump appointed one of his long-time allies and campaign donor, Louis DeJoy, as Postmaster General.
 Since then, progressives argue that DeJoy has used his power to remove the familiar blue collection boxes and to take mail sorting machines out of operation.
 In addition, postal workers have seen a reduction in hours and the ability to earn overtime pay, which they argue is necessary to process surges in mail.

-All of this, they argue, is resulting in not only a delay in current mail delivery but could hamper mail-in ballot processing as the agency could struggle to keep up with the increased demand.
+All of this, they said, is resulting in not only a delay in current mail delivery but could hamper mailed ballot processing as the agency could struggle to keep up with the increased demand.

 “They’re doing everything they can [to] suppress the vote with [their] actions: scare people, intimidate by saying law enforcement will be there, diminish the role of the postal system in all of this.
 It’s really, actually shameful.
 Enemies of the state,” Pelosi said.